AykutBuyukkaya/AykutBuyukkaya/README.md

 <br>

 Thanks for checking out my profile.
 I recently graduated from Marmara University located in Istanbul.
 Even though I have studied Electronics Engineering program, my real passion is all about software.
-I'm currently working as a software engineer for GARANTI BBVA TEKNOLOJI.
+I'm currently working as a software engineer at GARANTI BBVA TEKNOLOJI.

 <br>